rjwalls/CS4401-notes/2099-01-02-basics_bufferoverflows.md

 ```

-It is a good idea to review [intel
-syntax](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html), but here are
-a few reminders:
- - the format is `instruction destination, source`
- - esp is the stack pointer register in 32-bit x86, and it points to the top
-   of the stack
- - `mov DWORD PTR [esp+0x5c], 0x0` means move the 32-bit representation
+The first column here shows the memory location of each instruction in main.
-   of 0x0 (DWORD) into the address `esp+0x5c`.
+These addresses all fall within the text section of the virtual address space.
- - `lea`: loads the effective address into the register rather than the content
-   at that address.
+The second column shows the byte offset for the instruction.
+For example,
+`<main+64>` means that the instruction is 64 bytes from the start of main.
+The
+remaining columns show the assembly mnemonic and operands for each instruction.

+Again, our goal is to figure out where `modified` and `buffer` are relative to
+each other.
+But first we need to figure out where these variables are relative
+to the stack pointer `esp`.

-We can surmise that location of the modified variable is `esp + 0x5c` because
+We can figure out the memory location of the `modified` variable by looking for
+the instructions that might correspond to the C code `modified = 0;` and
+`if(modified != 0)`.
+Fortunately, this code is pretty simple so our candidates
+are limited.
+Specifically, the former is the `mov DWORD PTR [esp+0x5c],0x0`
-of the initialization `mov` instruction at 0x080483fd and `mov,test,je`
+instruction at address 0x080483fd and the latter is sequence of instructions
+`mov,test,je` starting at 0x08048411.
+By looking at the operands for those
+instructions we can conclude that `modified` is at `esp + 0x5c`

+Similarly, we can find the location of `buffer` by looking for the call to
+`gets()` that uses `buffer` as the argument.
+Here we need to use our knowledge
+of the 32-bit x86 **calling convention**, which requires that function
+arguments are passed via the stack.
+In the above disassembly, we see a `call`
-sequences ending at 0x08048417.
-Similarly, we guess that `esp + 0x1c` is the
+instruction targeting `gets()` at `<main+24>`.
+We can conclude that `esp +
-start of `buffer` because that address is passed to gets via the `eax` register
+0x1c` is the start of `buffer` because that address is passed to `gets()` via
-getting pushed on the stack.
-The 32-bit x86 **calling convention** demands that
+the `eax` register getting pushed on the stack.

-arguments are passed to functions via the stack.
+Now that we suspect that `modified` is at `esp+0x5c` and `buffer` is at

-We can use these instructions to calculate the relative positions of
+`esp+0x1c`, we can calculate the relative positions of `modified` and `buffer`
-`modified` and `buffer` in stack memory.
-Some quick subtraction ( 0x5c - 0x1c )
+in memory.
+Some quick subtraction ( 0x5c - 0x1c ) tells us that the
-tells us that the start of buffer and the start of modified are only 64 bytes
+start of buffer and the start of modified are only 64 bytes apart.
+To avoid
-apart.
-To avoid overwriting the old instruction pointer, which is pushed to the
-stack during the `call main` instruction (not shown),  we need to modify our
+overwriting the return address,  we need to modify our malicious input
-malicious input such that it only overflows into `modified` and not any
+such that it only overflows into `modified` and not any further:
-further:

 ```bash
 python -c "print 'a'*64;" | stack0
 ```

-This input will overwrite `modified` as the python code `print 'a'*64` will
+This input will overwrite the first byte of  `modified` as the python code
-produce a 65 character string consisting of 64 `a` characters and a `0x0a`
+`print 'a'*64` will produce a 65 character string consisting of 64 `a`
-newline character.
-Let's use `gdb` to see the impact on a running process.
+characters and a `0x0a` newline character.
+Let's use `gdb` to see the impact on
+a running process.

 ```bash
 $ python -c "print 'a'*64" > input.txt